fusion-flap/flap/docs/Styleguide.md

 [Visual Studio Code](https://code.visualstudio.com/ "Link to Visual Studio Code website") is an open source, cross-platform code editor, which is widely used in many environments, e.g. it is available from the Anaconda Python distribution.

-To install flake8 code analyzer, you have to install first the [Python extension](https://github.com/Microsoft/vscode-python "Link to the GitHub page of the VSCode Python extension") for VSCode:
+To install flake8 (as of 2023, black formatter seems to be more commonly used) code analyzer, you have to install first the [Python extension](https://github.com/Microsoft/vscode-python "Link to the GitHub page of the VSCode Python extension") for VSCode:

 1. Go to the Extension sidebar (or press Ctrl+Shift+X).
 2. Type Python into the "Search Extension in Marketplace" search field.